-Cisco Meraki is announcing the end-of-sale for the following products, for Meraki cloud managed networking products.
-The MS220-8 Cloud Managed Switches have been replaced with the following products, which are functionally equivalent:
+Cisco Meraki is announcing the end-of-sale for the following products, in accordance with their End-of-Sale (EOS) Policy for Meraki cloud managed networking products.
+The MV21 and MV71 Cloud Managed Smart Cameras have been replaced with the following products, which are functionally equivalent:

 |End-of-Sale Model||Replacement Model|

 Cisco Meraki are currently running their 3, 2, 1 Liftoff Promo whereby you can purchase 3 x MR33 Access Points or 3 x MR20 Access Points and licenses for the price of 2!